Affiliate links on Android Authority may earn us a commission. Learn more.

 Face Unblur will improve sharpness, detail, and noise on detected faces.
 The camera will determine when motion blur is likely present, usually in darker or fast-moving environments.
 Similar to HDR, the camera will shoot multiple images, stitch them together, and use machine learning to improve image quality in faces.

 Face Unblur was introduced with the Pixel 6 series, but the Pixel 7 and 7 Pro took things to the next level.
 The newer handsets can now use Photo Unblur to improve the whole image, not just faces.
 The feature now also works on the Pixel Tablet.
-Furthermore, Pixel 7 series phones can improve any image through Google Photos.
+Furthermore, Pixel 7 series or newer phones can improve any image through Google Photos.
 Even ones shot with non-Pixel phones!

 Magic Eraser